g1a/composer-test-scenarios/README.md

 $ composer scenario symfony4
 $ composer test
 ```
-To go back to the default scenario, just run `composer install` (or `composer scenario`, which does the same thing).
+To go back to the default scenario, just run `composer install` (or `composer scenario default`, which does the same thing).